Choosing the best off road tires for your truck or Jeep means finding the right tires for your needs. This article looks at some of our favorites.

 1. Editor's Pick: BF Goodrich All-Terrain T/A KO2

-Probably the most widely used off-road tire going, the BFG All-Terrain easily makes this list by being an extremely tough, durable tire that works very well in a wide range of situations.
+Probably the most widely used off-road tire going, the BFGoodrich All-Terrain T/A KO2 easily makes our list of the best off road tires by being an extremely tough, durable tire that works very well in a wide range of situations.
 These tires also have excellent road manners as well, making them a great choice for your truck or SUV that doubles as your daily driver.
 The latest version, the KO2, got a 20-percent tougher sidewall that really helps a critical area for off-road use.
 Anyone who has ever dealt with a sidewall puncture knows how much fun it isn’t.
 The BFG is available in just about every size imaginable, giving you the option of getting a great off-road tire for almost any application.
 The KO2s have generous siping blocks that interlock for traction on slick surfaces like rocks, or icy pavement.
 If we’re talking pure off-road our Editor’s Choice would have been different, however we felt this tire deserves the title as the best all-around option out there.

 The BF Goodrich All-Terrain T/A KO2 also received a positive review on tirereviewsandmore.com